When is p-hacking detectable?: Avoiding Spurious Rejections

-The main limitation of this strategy is that it requires a known upper bound on $\Delta$.
-When the researcher is unwilling to commit to a specific value of $\Delta$, they can instead report the {\it breakdown statistic}, or the smallest value $\widehat{B}$ of $\Delta$ that would overturn their detection of selective reporting.
+When the researcher is unwilling to commit to a specific value of $\Delta$, they can instead report the {\it breakdown statistic}, or the smallest value $\widehat{B}$ of $\Delta$ that would overturn their detection of selective reporting:

 $\widehat{B}$ is the smallest deviation from normality that would be sufficient to explain away the observed lack of smoothness in the $t$-curve.
-In other words, it is the minimal value of $\Delta$ such that the test would no longer reject $\mathbf{H}_0$.
+The next two sections discuss how large $\widehat{B}$ needs to be for the meta-analyst to be confident that the rejection was probably not the spurious result of common distortions in the $t$-curve that do not come from selective reporting.